csc-training/summerschool/hpc-ai/demo/Readme.md

 ```bash
 watch -n1 rocm-smi
 ```

 You can combine the previous commands by
 ```bash
 srun --interactive --pty --jobid=<jobID> watch -n 1 rocm-smi
 ```

 The `rocm-smi` tool shows multiple useful metrics such as GPU utilization, memory usage, temperature, and power usage.
-The most intuitive metrics might be GPU utilization and memory usage, they are however not accurate indicators whether the GPU is fully utilized as a kernel waiting idle for data shows in the driver as 100% GPU utilization.
+The most intuitive metrics might be GPU utilization and memory usage, they are however not accurate indicators whether the GPU is fully utilized as a kernel waiting idle for data still shows in the driver as 100% GPU utilization.
 The best indicator is instead the drawn power.
 For a single GPU, a power usage of around 300W is a good indicator that the full GPU is being leveraged.

 See [GPU-accelerated machine learning](https://docs.csc.fi/support/tutorials/gpu-ml/) documentations on LUMI for more information.